 “Yes.
 That was the lesson that made me see the importance of actions.
 It helped me begin understanding the real possibility for peace.”

-The Lesson: It’s easy to get caught up in the big lessons and the heaviness of the subjects we teach.
+It’s easy to get caught up in the big lessons and the heaviness of the subjects we teach.
 But we should never forget that, often, the little invisible lessons can be more important.